Antibas/eaQHM-analysis-and-synthesis-in-Python/README.md

 ![](img/SA19out3.JPG)

 ## Prerequisites & Requirements
-**Python 3.8.3** version or up.
+**Python 3.8.3** and up.
 It is also highly suggested to use [Spyder](https://www.spyder-ide.org/) environment as the whole code was tested in it.
 Before you run, make sure to install all requirements by executing:
 ```Python
 pip install -r requirements.txt
 ```

 ## Known Issues
-* This code takes a lot of time, due to the nature of **Python** language, even for small speech files
+* This code takes a lot of time, due to the nature of **Python** language, even for small speech files.
 * The results are 3-5 dB lower than expected, which is though not a big issue.
 This is due to the usage of [SWIPEP pitch estimator](ADDLINK) which produces different results in pitch estimations.
 * At the time of publication, certain sections of the code have not been tested.
 Those parts that are inaccessible based on the majority of the parameters given are marked with the phrase:
 ```Python